 Opening: Elizabeth was a beautiful princess.
 She lived in a castle and had expensive princess clothes.
 She was going to marry a prince named Ronald.
 Unfortunately, a dragon smashed her castle, burned all her clothes with his fiery breath, and carried off Prince Ronald.

 Why I like this book: I LOVE this book because Elizabeth is a powerful girl who finally realizes she can live happily ever after without this spineless prince at her side.
 I adore happy love endings in stories and novels, but it drives me crazy that all the fairy tale princesses take one look at the prince and decide to marry him on the spot ... and of course, live happily ever after.
 I'm always trying to challenge my students' thinking, especially the girls, when we read these kinds of endings.
 I do not want them brainwashed into thinking they can only be happy if they find Mr. Right.
 It's important for girls to stand up for their own beliefs and desires and to take matters into their own hands.
 (I'll get off my soapbox now ~ ha ha.
 Can you tell I was a teenager in the late 60s early 70s?)

 1. Robert Munsch's official site where you can learn all about him and the other books he's written.

 2. A YouTube video of Robert Munsch reading The Paper Bag Princess.

-6. Deep Space Sparkle has an awesome lesson on how to draw a dragon.
+5. Deep Space Sparkle has an awesome and easy lesson on tissue dragons.